Citrus halimii: Taxonomy

 Historically, limited characterization made appropriate taxonomic placement of the mountain citron unclear, with particular uncertainty over whether it was a natural hybrid or a pure wild species.
-Some phylogenies placed the mountain citron within Swingle's grouping of inedible citrus, the subgenus Papeda, but this grouping proved to be polyphiletic.
+Some phylogenies placed the mountain citron within Walter Tennyson Swingle's grouping of inedible citrus, the subgenus Papeda, but this grouping proved to be polyphyletic.
 A 2022 study of the genomics of the mountain papeda revealed it to have low levels of heterozygosity, consistent with it being a true citrus species and not a hybrid variety.
 Its genetic markers, along with the profile of its essential oils, showed it to be most closely related to kumquats.